cisco-open/buffalo/README.md

 **Overall**
 - NEED TO ENSURE THAT YML FILE GOES TO ALL MODULES
 - MAKE IT CONFIGURABLE USING YML FILE
+- Some way to store session state so can have chat history
+- Json dictionary from end-to-end (need to discuss some new ideas)
+- Model Comparison (benchmark of prompts to multiple models, give truthfulness score)
+  - Can sample a few datapoints to run check against (show comparison on how they work)
+  - Running multiple models (can ask Vamsi)
+- Using GPT4 to tag (connecting prompt and verification)

 **Model-Separation**
 - Change model so we're loading from huggingface + have a dedicated class